accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 1. Check that a definition is available in the adjacent context (immediately before or after the cryptic content, in the adjacent text or via the activation of a user interface component).
 1. If not, activate the **screen reader**.
 1. Navigate to the cryptic content and check that an alternative is rendered.
-1. If it is, the criterion is validated.
+1. If this is the case, the criterion is validated.

 ##### Matches {class="disclosure mapping"}